raspberrypilearning/stamping-app/en/step_3.md

 --- /task ---

 --- task ---
-In the Paint Editor create a menu.
+In the Paint Editor, create a menu.
 In the examples given, a plain white rectangle has been used.
 The menu should not include any buttons.

 --- /task ---